Distributed Systems and Networks Lab

-We are especially interested in systems that require some combination of global reach, timeliness, reliability, extreme resilience, and strong semantics.
-Our current research includes intrusion-tolerant systems, next-generation Internet services enabled by overlay networks, and high-performance communication and coordination for modern data centers.
+We focus on dependable infrastructure: making the computerized networked infrastructure systems that our society relies upon resilient, performant, and secure.
+Our current research includes intrusion-tolerant systems for clouds and critical infrastructure, real-time reliable Internet services enabled by overlay networks, and high-performance communication and coordination for modern data centers.

 Examples of the systems developed in our lab include Spines, an overlay messaging framework, Prime, a replication engine that provides performance guarantees even when the system is partially compromised, and Spread, a high-performance group communication toolkit.